gbenezer/Lyapunov_Stable_NN_Controllers_Custom_Dynamics/README.md

 ## Citation

-If you use this code, please cite the original paper and the course report:
+If you use this code, please cite the original paper, the course report, and the following key libraries:

 ```bibtex
 @article{yang2024lyapunov,